Logic Pro X: Remove silent passages in the Remove Silence Window

 To have the regions appear only in the Project Audio Browser: Click No. You can add regions manually from the Project Audio Browser.

-To learn about different uses for Strip Silence, see Uses for Strip Silence.
+To learn about different uses for Remove Silence, see Uses for Remove Silence.